danweitzel/webpage/content/post/linuxsocialscience/index.md

 If you want to install Slack via Snap just run `sudo snap install slack --classic`.

+## Signal

+I also use Signal a lot for quick communication about projects.
+Installing it via Snap is once more a one liner: sudo `snap install signal-desktop`.

 ## MS Teams

 Lol, no.